Senolytic Pulse Protocol

 This is where the “Category 3: Supporting / Adjunct Roles” options become especially relevant: they are not senolytics, but they can help the liver, immune system, and clearance pathways cope with the transient increase in senescent‑cell burden.

 For example, silymarin/milk thistle is positioned here for its role in supporting hepatocyte resilience, modulating stress pathways like NF‑κB, and assisting liver handling of increased apoptotic and metabolic load during and after pulses.
+TUDCA is also a great way to support the liver after a senolytic pulse.

 Vitamin D3 with K2 fits as a background co‑factor for immune surveillance, with human and mechanistic data linking adequate D status to more competent NK‑cell and macrophage function in clearing senescent or apoptotic cells.